markuspluna/OBXwhitepaper/Whitepaper.md

   - *Authorization Required Flag*:\
   We use the authorization required flag for some of the custom derivative tokens we issue.
 This ensures that only users that should be allowed to hold certain assets can hold the assets.
   - *Authorization Revokable Flag*:\
-  We use authorization revokable flags in combination with authorization required flags to allow us to permit accounts to hold custom assets only during certain transactions.
-For example, this is how we ensure that option buyers are only permitted to hold the LOCK token during the exercise transaction.\
+  We use authorization revokable flags in combination with authorization required flags to allow us to permit accounts to hold some custom assets only during certain transactions.\
 [More Info](https://www.stellar.org/developers/guides/concepts/accounts.html#flags)

 - *SEP-0007 Integration*:\
 We do not want to serve as custodians for users' keys due to the risks this entails.
-Instead, we will use Stellar's SEP-0007 protocol to send transaction envelopes to users who can then add their signature in a trusted application or exchange.\
+Instead, we will use Stellar's SEP-0007 protocol to send transaction envelopes to users who can then add their signature in a trusted wallet or exchange.\
 [More Info](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0007.md)

 ### Anchors: